-Working with device groups with the nRF Cloud APIs
+Working with device groups in the nRF Cloud APIs¶

 This page explains device group operations in the nRF Cloud REST API.

 Device groups are called tags in some endpoints in the nRF Cloud APIs.